← back to methodeutics

 Where bi-abduction stops

-Chapter 5 showed how bi-abduction infers the frame and anti-frame for a single execution path.
-The checkout function reads some keys, writes others; bi-abduction figures out what must exist beforehand and what stays untouched.
+Bi-abduction infers the frame and anti-frame for a single execution path.
+A function reads some keys and writes others; bi-abduction figures out what must exist beforehand and what stays untouched.
 Each function analyzed in isolation, results composed across the call graph.
 Polynomial per function, linear composition.

-Which precondition does the caller need to establish?
+Which one does the kitchen actually need stocked?
 Both?
 Neither?
-It depends on which branch executes, which depends on payment_method.
+It depends on which branch runs, which depends on the order.
 Bi-abduction gives you one (anti-frame, frame) pair per path.
 It cannot tell you how the paths relate to each other: that the branch condition itself determines the outcome, that the choice between paths is the real structure.

 The same limitation shows up everywhere programs fork: if/else, try/catch, pattern matching, concurrent threads racing to a shared resource.
 Each branch has its own footprint.
 Bi-abduction analyzes them independently.
 What's missing is the joint analysis: a single precondition valid for all branches.